Feeding Your Bird a Healthy Diet for a Long Life

 Use raw unsalted nuts and seeds

-Foods to avoid: avocado (kills), garlic, onion, tomato stems and leaves, mushrooms, fruit pits and apple seeds, salted nuts or salted seeds
+Foods to avoid: avocado (kills), garlic, onion, tomato stems and leaves, mushrooms, fruit pits and apple seeds, rhubarb, salted nuts or salted seeds

 Little to no nutritional value: iceburg lettuce and white potato